 Don’t know English well?
 You can blog in your native language and learn English by side.

 Don’t know how to promote?
 Get a grasp of basic things and try them.
 Find what works and repeat.

 Fear cuts deeper than swords.

 But why do you fear?
 What will you lose?
 Most of the readers will ignore the post.
-Some will like it and cheer you.
-Some may criticize you but then if they can’t tolerate one slip, are they really worth focusing on?
+Some will like it and cheer you up.
+Some may criticize you but then if they can’t tolerate one slip, are they worth focusing on?

 “Oh, my sweet summer child,” Old Nan said quietly, “what do you know of fear?
 Fear is for the winter, my little lord when the snows fall a hundred feet deep and the ice wind comes howling out of the north.
 Fear is for the long night when the sun hides its face for years at a time, and little children are born and live and die all in darkness while the dire wolves grow gaunt and hungry, and the white walkers move through the woods”